Agentic Exploration of Physics Models: Fields and waves

-{\bf Fields and waves} -- We set up a split-step integrator for the evolution of a complex field $\phi$ on a 1d lattice, providing the `experimental' results with initial conditions specified by the agent using JAX code\,\cite{jax}(for an evolution equation hidden from the agent).
+We set up a split-step integrator for the evolution of a complex field $\phi$ on a 1d lattice, providing the experimental results for a hidden evolution equation.
+The agent specifies start and end time, time resolution and initial conditions using JAX code\,\cite{jax} (\texttt{observe\_experiment} tool).
+As above, the agent saves its model in the form of a \texttt{predict\_experiment} function which should reproduce the experimental results.

-The agent can simulate a proposed model by first using the \texttt{set\_field\_rhs} tool to provide an evolution equation in the form of Python code that can be run inside a split-step integrator, separating $x$-space and $k$-space evolution.
-For the example of the nonlinear Schr\"odinger equation with unit coefficients, this code reads:

-We found this way of allowing the agent to specify the field evolution the most suitable for our purposes, since it offloads the translation from the evolution equation $\partial_t \phi = \ldots$ to the actual code to the agent, and as in all coding tasks, the agent performs very well in this challenge.
-We ask the agent to employ {\tt jax.numpy} code, since that meshes well with our GPU-accelerated simulation code.
-To start a simulation, the agent can use the \texttt{run\_field\_simulation} tool to specify an initial condition and observe its dynamics under the previously defined evolution.

-To evaluate the performance of the agent, we proceed as follows: We first run the wave evolution for different reasonable initial conditions (multiple Gaussian wave packets with and without momentum and with different amplitudes) to obtain a large set of physically relevant field/wave functions $\phi(x, t)$.
+To evaluate the performance of the agent, we proceed as follows: We first run the wave evolution for different reasonable initial conditions (multiple Gaussian wave packets with and without momentum and with different amplitudes) to obtain a large set of physically relevant field or wave functions $\phi(x, t)$.
 We then numerically calculate $\frac{d \phi(x, t)}{dt}$ for all initial conditions and all times $t$ under both the true model and the agent's prediction and calculate the $R^2$ value between them.